Our graduates go on to work in a huge range of creative fields. Explore student and graduate career stories and find out how you can:

 What job can I get with a creative degree?

-UAL graduates work in a huge range of creative fields including fashion, film, publishing, advertising, design, performance and more.
-Many of our graduates also start their own businesses and brands, or work as self-employed practitioners.
+UAL graduates go on to work for a huge range of businesses and organisations in the creative sector.
+Many also start their own businesses and brands, or work as self-employed practitioners.

 Get inspired by our student and graduate stories below or explore other alumni stories.